AbdelrhmanEffat/AbdelrhmanEffat/README.md

 - 👋 Hi, I’m @AbdelrhmanEffat
-- 👀 I’m interested in Data and its fields
+- 👀 I’m interested in Data Science(Data Analytics and planning to be a Data Scientist.)
+- 🌱 Recently completed Google Data Analytics Professional Certificate.
-- 🌱 I’m currently learning Adobe programs, and Data Analysis
+- 🌱 I’m currently learning Data Warehousing for Business Intelligence Specialization and re-visits Single Variable Calculus.
-- 💞️ I’m looking to collaborate on Data Analysis Projects
+- 💞️ I’m looking to collaborate on Data Analysis Projects.
 - 📫 How to reach me, abdelrhmaneffat24@gmail.com

 <!---